Getting started with object-centric process mining

 To learn more about objects, events, and relationships see: Objects, events, and relationships

-To learn more about the object-centric data model, see: The object-centric data model (OCDM).
+To learn more about the object-centric data model, see: Object-centric data model (OCDM).

 To learn more about perspectives, see: Perspectives and event logs.